 3.1.1 To work for the rights of children and young people to artistic experiences especially designed and created for them.

-3.1.2 To work for the recognition and acknowledgement of theatre for children and young people.
+3.1.2 To work for the recognition and acknowledgement of theatre and the performing arts for children and young people.

-3.1.3 To work for improvement of the conditions of theatre for children and young people all over the world.
+3.1.3 To work for improvement of the conditions of theatre and the performing arts for children and young people all over the world.

-3.1.4 To improve the common knowledge of theatre for children and young people worldwide, thus drawing the attention of international and national authorities to the importance of taking children and young people and the artistic work created for them seriously.
+3.1.4 To improve the common knowledge of theatre and the performing arts for children and young people worldwide, thus drawing the attention of international and national authorities to the importance of taking children and young people and the artistic work created for them seriously.

-3.1.5 To give people working with theatre for children and young people the opportunity to learn about the work of colleagues from other countries and cultures, thus enabling them to enrich theatre for children and young people in their own country.
+3.1.5 To give people working with theatre and the performing arts for children and young people the opportunity to learn about the work of colleagues from other countries and cultures, thus enabling them to enrich theatre and the performing arts for children and young people in their own country.

 3.1.6 To help to form in all countries, ASSITEJ centres and networks which function in accordance with the mission, constitution and policies of the Association.
-These centres and networks shall unite all theatres, organizations, and persons interested in theatre for children and young people.
+These centres and networks shall unite all theatres, organizations, and persons interested in theatre and the performing arts for children and young people.

 3.1.7 To help to establish international artistic networks to explore different aspects of artistic work for children and young people, to increase the artistic competence of artists and to benefit them.